SherylPhilip/LENDING_CLUB_DEPLOYMENT/README.md

  ![Declare app dependencies](https://github.com/BHAVI2803/LENDING_CLUB_DEPLOYMENT/blob/9c761797f49b7bbf1531dff07f0cdd4ac5ece327/Images/Declare%20app%20dependencies.png)

-### 4. Create Procfile
+### 4. Create Procfile and Requirements.txt

 The Procfile is always a plain text file that is named Procfile without a file extension in the root directory of the project, to explicitly declare what command should be executed to start your app.

+Requirements.txt, which records an environment's current package.

 F:\python-projects\flask-projects\flask-app\Procfile